Staff welfare services

 Example of that type of information: Isle of Man Government Department

-Once a client finishes counselling, all data regarding their counselling sessions is routinely destroyed within a month.
+Once a client finishes counselling, all personal data regarding their counselling sessions is routinely destroyed within a month.
+However, anonymised data is held for statistical purposes.

 Feedback from clients